mstksg/inCode/copy/entries/advent-gol.md

 [Conway's Game Of Life][life] ("GoL").
 GoL is a simulation played out on a 2d grid, where cells are "on" and "off", and at each step of the simulation, the on/off cells spread and propagate in fascinating ways based on the state of their neighbors.

-[life]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 The twist of the Advent of Code puzzle is it asks what would happen if we played out the rules of GoL in 3d, and then 4d!
-The "starting conditions" are a 8x8 2D grid picked out for each participant, and the puzzle solution is the number of live cells after six steps.
+The "starting conditions" are a 8x8 2D grid picked for each participant, and the puzzle solution is the number of live cells after six steps.
 My personal starting conditions were:

+[life]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 ```
 #####..#